-Nova Scotia Community Hospital Programs
+Nova Scotia Community Hospital Program

 We gratefully acknowledge the financial support from the Nova Scotia Department of Health and Wellness for the Community Hospital Program.